hlynch/Biometry2021/docs/Week-3-lecture.md

 $Beta(1,1)$ is the same as $Uniform(0,1)$

 $$ f(x \mid 1,1) = \frac{\Gamma(2)}{\Gamma(1) + \Gamma(1)}x^{0}(1-x)^{0} = 1 $$
+In the limit that $\alpha$ and $\beta$ are the same and growing large, the Beta distribution has the following relationship to the Normal distribution.

 $$ \lim_{\alpha=\beta \to \infty} \to N(\frac{1}{2}, \frac{1}{8\alpha + 4}) $$